Random Acts of Kindness Scholarship Winners

 Biography: My family and I are from Honolulu, Hawai’i, and I am currently pursuing a primary major in Operations Management with a secondary major in Digital Marketing at DePaul University in Chicago, Illinois.
 After graduating, I plan to return home and further my education at graduate school.
 I have a passion for learning about anything and everything, especially when it’s about the business world.

 “Words cannot describe how excited, grateful, and honored I am to be receiving this special scholarship.
 One of my top priorities in life is to serve others and treat them how I would want to be treated, so winning the Random Acts of Kindness Scholarship is both a personal achievement to me and a reminder that kind deeds can benefit more than just one person.
 In fact, random acts of kindness keep the world going.
 This scholarship will go a long way in helping my family and me pay for my college tuition.
-Thank you times a million to Shiver Hamilton and everyone who was involved.”
+Thank you times a million to Shiver Hamilton Campbell and everyone who was involved.”

 2019 Winner: Isaac Noren